kkasperczyk/currency-converter-react/README.md

 ## DESCRIPTION

 This is a simple **currency converter** created as a part of a homework for *"YouCode - Frontend Developer from scratch*" course.
-It allows you to convert some popular currencies*.

-The supported currencies at this moment are: PLN, EUR, USD, GBP and CHF.

-##### * Important!
-Rates are currently static.

 ## HOW TO USE